All Episodes

 I don't know her.

-Mother Sheehan is her title, expresses her ceremonial status as a bereaved mother, calling f ceremonial.
+Mother Sheehan is her title, expresses her ceremonial status as a bereaved mother, calling ceremonial, calling forth over the dead body of her son.

-The mother, the bringer of life, who has been wronged by state power.
+The mother, the bringer of life who has been wronged by state power.

 Well, this inane, absurd post got 109 comments, at least when I was looking at it, many of them hostile to some of the suggestions.

-Um so they're already arguing out there amongst themselves on the left as to how to characterize this woman.
+So they're already arguing out there amongst themselves on the left as to how to characterize this woman.

 And what does that mean?